Update: Grass fire south of Napa checked at 21 acres, Highway 12 lane reopens

 The fire was reported in the 3800 block of Jameson Canyon Road near the Chardonnay Golf Club, the CHP reported on its online incident log.
 The right lane in the westbound direction was closed at Kirkland Ranch Road, causing a slowdown in westbound traffic from Solano County, according to the CHP website.

-Cal Fire and Solano County Fire personnel responded to the blaze, as was Pacific Gas & Electric Co., according to CHP.
+Cal Fire and Solano County Fire personnel responded to the blaze, according to CHP.

 No injuries or damage to structures were reported.